RihardsJ/dotfiles/README.md

 ## Issues

-  Plealse add an issue to the repository if you spot an imperfections.
-I will try my best to fix them
+  Plealse add an issue to the repository if you spot an imperfection.
+I will do my best to fix it.
+Thanks you!